 - History of Western Art, Architecture & Design (L01 Art-Arch 113) may be taken pass/fail by College of Art students.
 Students in the College of Architecture must take this course for a grade.

 - Introduction to Modern Art, Architecture and Design (L01 Art-Arch 215) may be taken pass/fail by students in the College of Art.

 Students wishing to transfer credit for other completed at another institution must bring a full catalog description of the course(s) to the Sam Fox School Registrar’s Office for pre-approval.
 Upon receipt of an official transcript indicating a grade of C or better, courses will be considered for transfer.
 Grades for transfer courses will not appear on the student’s Washington University record and will not figure into the student’s GPA.
 College courses taken to earn credit for high school graduation will not be considered for transfer.
 Washington University does not transfer credits for courses taken online.
 No transfer credit will be accepted for courses taken while a student is suspended from Washington University for violations of the University Student Judicial Code or Academic Integrity policy.

-Courses listed with the prefix “U-” are University College courses.
+Courses listed with the prefix “U-” are CAPS (formerly University College) courses.
 You are permitted to take one such course each semester; however, they do not count toward your degree requirements and are not included in your GPA.

 Enrollments for most undergraduate courses in the Sam Fox School are “Managed by Waitlist.”
 This means all students who sign up for a course are placed on the waitlist, after which the Sam Fox Registrar’s Office manually enrolls students based on a combination of factors including year and program of study.

 Waitlists are used for several reasons: a) to prioritize some groups of students (e.g. degrees with high need for a specific course), b) to ensure prerequisites are met before enrollment, and c) to ensure there is fair access to a high demand course.